rileeyyy/EZTerminal/readme.txt

 additionally it comes with a (limited) BASIC interpreter! simply type [filename].bas

-it comes with an example file, simply type:
+it comes with 2 example files, simply type:

 cd basic
-basic.bas
+basic.bas or variable.bas

 anyways, have fun! if you want to check for a new version, simply delete the EZTerminal folder and reinstall using setup.py